 5. What is the process that your adviser will follow?

 This follows on nicely from the last point – check out exactly what your prospective advisers will do.
 As you are beginning to realise, it can be like comparing apples with pears.
 A comprehensive service that maximises the chance of getting the claim right, and minimises the work you have to do, will probably look like this: A meeting with you, a site visit to witness your R&D or prototype, preparation of the claim, an inbuilt quality assurance stage, review of the claim documentation by you and submission of the claim.

 To showcase one of these stages, our quality assurance process applies to every claim we prepare.
-It includes a detailed tax review, as well as input from senior chartered tax adviser staff, technical specialists and a former-HMRC tax inspector.
+It includes a detailed tax review, as well as input from senior chartered tax adviser staff, sector specialists and a former HMRC tax inspector.

 6. How about enquiries?

 For most businesses, the next stage after submission will be receiving the benefit of the R&D tax credit.
 However, a proportion of claims submitted each year are selected by HMRC for further review.
 This is, after all, public money being given out and checks have to be in place.

 When claims are filed, they review the documentation for risks or weaknesses in the claim.
 If they are not satisfied with the answers to their questions, they will open an enquiry.
 This is a crucial point to understand and can really help you ascertain the expertise of a potential R&D tax credit adviser.